hierocles/IPBLoginAuth/README.md

     $wgGroupPermissions['*']['createaccount'] = false;
     $wgGroupPermissions['*']['autocreateaccount'] = true;

 You can further disable the Special:CreateAccount page and disable the link from appearing by adding the following to your `LocalSettings.php`.
-While this isn't a necessity, as long as account creation is disabled as above, it does remove an unnecessary page that make confuse users.
+While this isn't a necessity, as long as account creation is disabled as above, it does remove an unnecessary page that may confuse users.

     $wgHooks['SpecialPage_initList'][] = function ( &$list ) {
             unset( $list['CreateAccount'] );